GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 - <code><var>EXTENSION_IDS</var></code>: A list of strings, each containing the ID of a given extension.

-Previously, the list of web accessible resources applied to all websites and extensions, which created opportunities for fingerprinting or unintentional resource access.
+Previously, the list of web accessible resources applied to all websites and extensions.
+This created opportunities for fingerprinting or unintentional resource access.
 The updated API lets extensions more tightly control what other sites or extensions can access extension resources.